Supplemental Retirement Plans

 What is auto-enrollment?

-Due to changes in federal and state law enacted to encourage retirement savings, as of January 1, 2008, new or rehired benefits eligible faculty and staff will be automatically enrolled in a 403(b) tax-deferred annuity plan (TDA) after 90 days of employment unless the employee either enrolls in a TDA of their choice or completes an opt-out form within 90 days of hire.
+Due to changes in federal and state law enacted to encourage retirement savings, as of January 1, 2008, new or rehired benefits eligible faculty and staff will be automatically enrolled in a 403(b) tax-deferred annuity plan (TDA) after 90 days of employment unless the employee either enrolls in a TDA of their choice or completes an opt-out form within 90 days of hire OR is a participant in the VRS Hybrid Plan.

 How do I choose a tax-deferred annuity plan?